OpenHCL Architecture

 OpenHCL High Level Overview

-• Software-based constructs, like Hyper-V VSM
+• Software-based constructs, like Hyper-V VSM.

-Scenario: Azure Boost Storage/Networking Translation
+Azure Boost

 The following diagram shows a high level overview of how synthetic networking is supported in OpenHCL over Microsoft Azure Network Adapter (MANA)